Shopping For A Police Car In China

 Hello!

-Volvo didn’t really do an effort at all.
-The dumped a bunch of regular cars on stage and fitted a light bar on them.
+Volvo didn’t really make an effort at all.
+They dumped a bunch of regular cars on stage and fitted a light bar on them.
 The long-wheelbase Changan-Volvo S80L is kind of cool, but it didn’t find any buyers that day.

 Police Car Score Card: NO.